enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

 > The actionables for this section :
 >
-> - Refine the syntax for the name-based case
+> - Refine the syntax for the name-based case.
 > - Provide code examples for why the renaming use-case is important (e.g.
 >   cases where there are clashing field names).
+> - Function-resolution matching.

 ### Visibility and Access Modifiers
 While we don't usually like making things private in a programming language, it